MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 ~~~~~~~~~~~~~~~~~
 The matrix directive assumes that you want to create a list of dictionaries (aka array of
 objects) from information in the input JSON, and that that information is contained within
 a single table.
-By default this directive will loop over all records in the indicated table
+By default, this directive will loop over all records in the indicated table
-and build a dictionary for each one.
+and build a dictionary for each record.
 The records can be sorted and filtered before iteration
-in the same way that str directives can be, using the "sort_by", "sort_order", and "test" fields.
+in the same way that the str directives can be, using the "sort_by", "sort_order", and "test" fields.
 The "collate" field can also be used to group data together across records.
 The below
 examples illustrate some common uses.

 Code
 ----
 If you need to generate a list of dictionaries from the input JSON in a more complex way
-than can be done with the current supported directives you can use the "code" field
+than what is currently possible with the supported directives, you can use the "code" field
-to give the program Python code directly to run.
+to give the program Python code directly to evaluate.
 What is in the code field will
 be delivered directly to eval(), and the name of the internal variable for the input
 JSON is "input_json".
 You can also use the "import" field to import any user created
 libraries into the program.
 The "import" value should be a path to the file to import.
-For the matrix directive specifically the "code" field is a good way to supply the
+For the matrix directive specifically, the "code" field is a good way to supply the
 value directly.

 Directive as JSON